pygeotools Libraries and command line tools for geospatial data processing/analysis

 ### Optional requirements (needed for some functionality) - [matplotlib](http://matplotlib.org/) - [NASA Ames Stereo Pipeline (ASP)](https://ti.arc.nasa.gov/tech/asr/intelligent-robotics/ngt/stereo/)

-This originated as a poorly written, poorly organized personal repo that I am finally cleaning up and distributing.
+This originated as a personal repo that I am slowly cleaning up and distributing.
 There are some useful things that work very well, other things that were hastily written for a one-off task several years ago, and some confusing things that were never finished.
-I have no tests.
-The minor changes needed for migration to this repo have undoubtedly broken some things.

 This was all originally developed for Python 2.X, but should now also work with Python 3.X thanks to [@dlilien](https://github.com/dlilien)